 THIS POST MAY CONTAIN AFFILIATE LINKS.
 PLEASE READ MY DISCLOSURE FOR MORE INFO.

 Diatonic Harmony are the chords that are built using the notes of a major or minor scale.
-It is useful to know, since it is super easy to use these chords to for example add chords to a melody in major or minor.
+It is especially useful for pianists to know, since it is easy to use these chords to for example add chords to a melody in major or minor.